Beyond Lindblad Dynamics: Rigorous Guarantees for Thermal and Ground State Preservation under System Bath Interactions: Thermal state preparation beyond Lindblad limit

 where we use $\|A_S\|\leq 1$ in the last inequality.

 For the second term, we have

 Combining these two bounds and $\|\gamma\|_{L^1}=1$, we have

-\end{proof} Using $\widetilde\Phi_\alpha$, we have
+\end{proof} Using $\widetilde\Phi_\Gamma$, we have

-Thus, it suffices to show $\|\widetilde\Phi_\alpha \sigma_\beta - \sigma_\beta \|_1$ is small.
-Instead of relying directly on the detailed-balance condition of the Lindblad equation, we make use of an intrinsic property of the channel, namely $\widetilde\Phi_\alpha^{\dag} I = I$.
-This condition is significantly easier to incorporate into the arbitrary-order expansion. \begin{lem}(Avoid Detailed Balance Condition) We have
+Thus, it suffices to show $\|\widetilde\Phi_\Gamma \sigma_\beta - \sigma_\beta \|_1$ is small.
+Instead of relying directly on the detailed-balance condition of the Lindblad equation, we make use of {unital property} of the adjoint of the channel, namely $\widetilde\Phi_\Gamma^{\dag} I = I$.
+This condition is significantly easier to incorporate into the arbitrary-order expansion. \begin{lem}({Unital property}) We have

-\end{lem} \begin{proof} See \cref{appd: AvoidDB}. \end{proof} In order to prove $\widetilde\Phi_\alpha$ preserves the thermal state, with~\cref{lm:AvoidDB}, it suffices to bound the following terms for each $A_S$:
+\end{lem} \begin{proof} See \cref{appd: AvoidDB}. \end{proof} In order to prove $\widetilde\Phi_\Gamma$ preserves the thermal state, with~\cref{lm:AvoidDB}, it suffices to bound the following terms for each $A_S$: